cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

   compiled_package_cachedisabled

 Deployment
-  Manifest  ~/bosh-deployments/deployments/micro/micro_bosh.yml
+  Manifest  ~/workspace/bosh/tmp/private-deployments/deployments/micro/micro_bosh.yml
 </pre>

 ## <a id='deploy-cloudfoundry'></a> BOSH Deploy Cloud Foundry ##

-Cloud Foundry can now be deployed using the cf 'bootstrap' plug-in.
-Run the bootstrap command with cf through bundler.
+Cloud Foundry can now be deployed using the vmc 'bootstrap' plug-in.
+Run the bootstrap command with vmc through bundler.

 <pre class="terminal">
-$ bundle exec cf bootstrap aws
+$ bundle exec vmc bootstrap aws
 </pre>

 This process can take some time, especially during it's first run when it compiles all the jobs for the first time.
-When Cloud Foundry has installed it should be possible to target the install with cf and login as the admin user with the user name 'admin' and the password 'the\_admin\_pw'.
+When Cloud Foundry has installed it should be possible to target the install with vmc and login as the admin user with the user name 'admin' and the password 'the\_admin\_pw'.

 As the admin of the installation and before it's possible to push a test application it is important to create an initial organization and space.
 Create the organization first;

 <pre class="terminal">
-$ cf create-org test-org
+$ vmc create-org test-org
 Creating organization test-org...
 OK
 Switching to organization test-org...
 OK

 There are no spaces in test-org.
 You may want to create one with create-space.